Snapchat: Demographics

-From its earliest days, Snapchat's main demographic has consisted of the Generation Z age group.
+Snapchat is popular among the younger generations, with most users being between 18 and 24 in 2023.
 On the app store, the age classification is 12+.
 In 2014, researchers from the University of Washington and Seattle Pacific University designed a user survey to help understand how and why the application was being used.
 The researchers originally hypothesized that due to the ephemeral nature of Snapchat messages, its use would be predominantly for privacy-sensitive content including the much talked about potential use for sexual content and sexting.
 However, it appears that Snapchat is used for a variety of creative purposes that are not necessarily privacy-related at all.

 In the study, only 1.6% of respondents reported using Snapchat primarily for sexting, although 14.2% admitted to having sent sexual content via Snapchat at some point.
 These findings suggest that users do not seem to utilize Snapchat for sensitive content.
 Rather, the primary use for Snapchat was found to be for comedic content such as "stupid faces" with 59.8% of respondents reporting this use most commonly.
 The researchers also determined how Snapchat users do not use the application and what types of content they are not willing to send.
 They found that the majority of users are not willing to send content classified as sexting (74.8% of respondents), photos of documents (85.0% of respondents), messages containing legally questionable content (86.6% of respondents), or content considered mean or insulting (93.7% of respondents).

 The study results also suggested that Snapchat's success is not due to its security properties, but because the users found the application to be fun.
 The researchers found that users seem to be well-aware (79.4% of respondents) that recovering snaps is possible and a majority of users (52.8% of respondents) report that this does not affect their behavior and use of Snapchat.
 Many users (52.8% of respondents) were found to use an arbitrary timeout length on snaps regardless of the content type or recipient.
 The remaining respondents were found to adjust their snaps' timeout depending on the content or the recipient.
 Reasons for adjusting the time length of snaps included the level of trust and relationship with the recipient, the time needed to comprehend the snap, and avoiding screenshots.